liferay/liferay-docs/develop/tutorials/articles/470-javascript/05-using-single-page-applications.markdown

         );
     }

-You would use the following code to detatch the event listeners:
+You would use the following code to detach the event listeners:
 <!-- Is this the same function(event) shown above?-->
     var onCategory = function(event) {...};